 Scoob! is just the latest in a long, long line of Scooby-Doo reinventions across movies and television, and it certainly won’t be the last.
 Some may find small comfort in the fact that this animated reboot is at least better than the dismal duo of live-action Scooby-Doo movies that the 2000’s produced as well.
 Of all the things that drag Scoob! down however, the two biggest are thus; It doesn’t involve a true mystery, which is literally the most important part of any noteworthy Scooby-Doo storyline, and its storytelling in general is spread far too thin due to its shared universe designs, packing in too many personalities and distractions that over-complicate the otherwise simple plot.

 To be fair, longtime Hanna-Barbera fans who would recognize the many obscure properties that Scoob! proudly acknowledges for the first time in decades are bound to really get a kick out of so many dormant, underrated personalities getting a second chance at life in this movie.
 That nostalgic tickling will inevitably soon be followed by the disappointing fact that Scoob! just isn’t good enough to launch a shared Hanna-Barbera universe though.
-This fate is no doubt exacerbated by Scoob! opting to skip movie theatres entirely as well, ultimately opting to thanklessly drop on VOD, and HBO Max if you’re American, where it can be enjoyed as an acceptable distraction for children, while having little to no merit for adults.
+This fate is no doubt exacerbated by Scoob! opting to skip movie theatres entirely as well, instead thanklessly being dropped on VOD, and HBO Max if you’re American, where it can be enjoyed as an acceptable distraction for children, while having little to no merit for adults.

 Scoob! is harmless fun at least, and kids will likely take no issue with it.
 Adults however, particularly those who have loved Scooby-Doo since their own childhoods, will probably be very disappointed at this franchise’s second lease on cinematic life.
-Even with Scoob! being a clear improvement over the two rather bad live-action movies that preceded it, one can at least say in the defense of the prior two live-action movies that they built themselves around a real mystery (a bad mystery on both counts, but still a mystery!), and focused squarely on Mystery Inc. and their related personalities!
+Even with Scoob! being a clear improvement over the two outright bad live-action movies that preceded it, one can at least say in the defense of the prior two live-action movies that they built themselves around a real mystery (a bad mystery on both counts, but still a mystery!), and focused squarely on Mystery Inc. and their related personalities!
 Scoob! however just doesn’t feel genuine.
 It’s soulless, directionless and disappointingly mediocre, something that even Warner Bros. themselves seem to be aware of, since they really haven’t batted an eye at just dumping Scoob! onto home viewing/streaming and forgetting about it, pandemic or no.

 Then again, knowing the Scooby-Doo franchise, this failed movie reboot will be quickly bulldozed away, and soon after replaced with yet another TV reboot, or direct-to-video crossover that no one asked for.
 Middle-earth vs. Mystery Inc., maybe?